oracle/python-oracledb/doc/src/api_manual/defaults.rst

 .. attribute:: defaults.thick_mode_dsn_passthrough

-    The default value that determines whether :ref:`connection strings
-    <connstr>` passed to :meth:`oracledb.connect()` and
+    The value that determines whether :ref:`connection strings <connstr>` passed as the ``dsn`` parameter to :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, and
-    :meth:`oracledb.create_pool()` in python-oracledb Thick mode will be parsed by Oracle Client libraries or by python-oracledb itself.
+    :meth:`oracledb.create_pool_async()` in python-oracledb Thick mode will be parsed by Oracle Client libraries or by python-oracledb itself.

-    When the value of this attribute is *True*, then connection strings passed to these methods will be sent unchanged to the Oracle Client libraries.

-    Setting this attribute to *False* makes Thick and Thin mode applications behave similarly regarding connection string parameter handling and locating any optional :ref:`tnsnames.ora files <optnetfiles>` configuration file, see :ref:`usingconfigfiles`.
-Connection strings used in connection and pool creation methods in Thick mode are parsed by python-oracledb itself and a generated connect descriptor is sent to the Oracle Client libraries.
-The location of any optional :ref:`tnsnames.ora file
-    <optnetfiles>` used to resolve a :ref:`TNS Alias <netservice>` is
-    determined by python-oracledb heuristics instead of by the Oracle Client libraries.
+    When ``thick_mode_dsn_passthrough`` is the default value `True`, the behavior of python-oracledb 2.5 and earlier versions occurs: Thick mode passes connect strings unchanged to the Oracle Client libraries to handle.
+Those libraries have their own heuristics for locating the optional :ref:`tnsnames.ora <optnetfiles>`, if used.

+    When ``thick_mode_dsn_passthrough`` is `False`, python-oracledb Thick mode behaves similarly to Thin mode, which can be helpful for applications that may be run in either mode:

+    - The search path used to locate and read any optional :ref:`tnsnames.ora
+      <optnetfiles>` file is handled in the python-oracledb driver.
+Different
+      :ref:`tnsnames.ora <optnetfiles>` files can be used by each connection.
+Note loading of optional Thick mode files such as ``sqlnet.ora`` and ``oraaccess.xml`` is always handled by Oracle Client libraries regardless of the value of ``thick_mode_dsn_passthrough`` because it is those libraries that use these files.

+    - All connect strings will be parsed by the python-oracledb driver and a generated connect descriptor is sent to the database.
+Parameters unrecognized by python-oracledb in :ref:`Easy Connect strings
+      <easyconnect>` are discarded.
+In :ref:`full connect descriptors
+      <conndescriptor>` passed explicitly as the ``dsn`` parameter value or
+      stored in a :ref:`tnsnames.ora <optnetfiles>` file, any parameters that are unrecognized by python-oracledb in the ``DESCRIPTION``, ``CONNECT_DATA`` and ``SECURITY`` sections will be passed through to the database unchanged, while unrecognized parameters in other sections are discarded.

+    - If a :ref:`Centralized Configuration Provider <configurationproviders>` is used for connection configuration, any :ref:`python-oracledb parameter values <pyoparams>` in the configuration will be used.

+    The value of ``thick_mode_dsn_passthrough`` is ignored in python-oracledb Thin mode, which always parses all connect strings (including reading a :ref:`tnsnames.ora <optnetfiles>` file, if required).

     This attribute has an initial value of *True*.

-    This attribute is ignored in python-oracledb Thin mode.

     .. versionadded:: 3.0.0